-Considering their capacity to induce disinterest and cognitive disorientation, mobile phones are prohibited while driving (Lipovac et al., 2017).
-As a substitute, drivers may use hands-free (HF) mobile phones (Lipovac et al., 2017; Sullman et al., 2018).
+Considering their capacity to induce disinterest and cognitive disorientation, mobile phones are prohibited while driving [1].
+As a substitute, drivers may use hands-free (HF) mobile phones [1,2].
 Nonetheless, should the preceding vehicle slow down during a pivotal moment in the conversation, there is a likelihood of impact.
 This is because the upcoming driver might fail to react in time.
-The blood pressure and heart rate of adult drivers who experience this are higher (Mehler et al., 2008; Welburn et al., 2018; Reimer et al., 2008).
+The blood pressure and heart rate of adult drivers who experience this are higher [3,4,5].

 An increase in physiological signals is directly correlated with an increase in task difficulty.
-When three levels of task difficulty were randomly ordered during driving (Son & Park, 2011), found a near linear increase in heart rate.
+When three levels of task difficulty were randomly ordered during driving, [6] found a near linear increase in heart rate.
 The findings demonstrate that heart rate is sensitive to incremental changes in cognitive workload.
-Moreover, Son and Park (2011) reported that basic cardiovascular measures (heart rate and blood pressure) increase with increasing cognitive workload.
+Moreover, [6] reported that basic cardiovascular measures (heart rate and blood pressure) increase with increasing cognitive workload.
 When task demands increased, such as entering a traffic circle, heart rate increased, and decreased as task demands decreased, such as driving on a two-lane highway.
-Furthermore, other studies have found that when task challenge increases, HR and BP increase, resulting in an increase in workload (Mehler et al., 2008; Welburn et al., 2018).
+Furthermore, other studies have found that when task challenge increases, HR and BP increase, resulting in an increase in workload [3,4].
 Therefore, HR and BP were chosen as physiological measures in this study to estimate cognitive function.

 Considering this, the authors propose that if HR and BP are higher during phone usage compared to during no-phone usage, the participant is loaded cognitively.
-Cognitive load refers to the level of details the brain can process at once, thus the driver may subsequently be disoriented (Puma et al., 2018; Reñosa et al., 2019; Sugimoto et al., 2020).
+Cognitive load refers to the level of details the brain can process at once, thus the driver may subsequently be disoriented [7,8,9].
 Conversely, the subject is not loaded cognitively if the HR and BP during phone usage are lower than during no-phone usage.
-A proven approach to ascertaining the physiological effects resulting from cognitive workload is the use of the OMRON M7 Intelii IT Blood BP/HR Monitoring device.
-With this device, one can measure BP and HR to determine the effects of talking on an HF mobile phone.
-It is clinically validated and generates accurate results regard-
+A proven approach to ascertaining the physiological effects resulting from cognitive workload is the use of the OMRON M7 Intelii IT Blood BP/ HR Monitoring device.
+With this device one can measure BP and HR to determine the effects of talking on HF mobile phone.
+It is clinically validated and generates accurate results regardless of where it is placed on the upper arm.
+In addition, it has Bluetooth capability that transmits all measurements to physicians using mobile phone software [10].